bertramdev/grails-asset-pipeline/README.md

 These helpers will automatically adjust to point to the cache-digested versions of the files when running in a non-development environment.

+**NOTE:** In development mode your stylesheets and javascripts will be included as individual script tags.
+This is intended to make it easier for debugging.
+Bundling is enabled in all other environments and can be forced in development mode by adding `grails.assets.bundle=true` to your `Config.groovy`.

 Precompiling For Production
 ---------------------------
-Assets are automatically compiled when a war is created into the web-app/assets folder.
-They can also manually be recompiled by calling `grails asset-precompile`.
+Assets should be compiled before building a war file.
+This can be done by running `grails asset-precompile`

 Serving Assets from External Storage Directory
 ----------------------------------------------